tradingview/lightweight-charts/website/docs/panes.md

 ## Customization Options

-Lightweight Charts offers™ a few [customization options](/api/interfaces/LayoutPanesOptions.md) to tailor the appearance and behavior of panes:
+Lightweight Charts™ offers a few [customization options](/api/interfaces/LayoutPanesOptions.md) to tailor the appearance and behavior of panes:

 - [Pane Separator Color](/api/interfaces/LayoutPanesOptions.md#separatorcolor): Customize the color of the pane separators to match the chart design or improve visibility.